J Peter Two Reentry Aftercare Program

 Certificates issued at the Completion of Classes

-Classes are specific to the reentry residential centers/transitional housing residents and Post-Release Clients.
+Classes are not specific only to the reentry residential centers/transitional housing residents and Post-Release Clients.
 Workshops are also provided Pre-Release when requested.
-Most referrals that are assisted are ex-offenders whose infractions do not exceed a Class C or D Level.
+Most referrals that are assisted are ex-offenders whose infractions do not exceed a Class C or D Level unless in a pre-release setting.

 Fax (919) 848-6490 Office (919) 412-5736